beckmt4/Subtitle_translator/README.md

 ### Why Two-Pass?
 Whisper’s built-in translate mode is convenient but sometimes:
-- Produces looser English phrasing
-- Loses nuance for Japanese honorifics or compound verbs
-- Can be harder to subtitle cleanly (long lines)

 The two-pass approach improves segmentation fidelity and gives you deterministic MT constraints.